MrsZ/RTCDataChannel/README.md

 RTCDataChannel
 ==============

-Basic example of WebRTC DataChannel
+Basic example of WebRTC DataChannel.

+This illustrates how the communication works even without a server (we indicate where it is needed).